-The provisions, guidelines, and regulations contained within this Specific Plan provide the standards for land uses and development within Ontario Ranch Business Park.
+The provisions, standards, and guidelines contained within this Specific Plan provide the regulations for land use and development within South Ontario Logistics Center.
 The Specific Plan supersedes the development standards and regulations of the Ontario Development Code unless stated otherwise in this document.
 Whenever the provisions and development standards of the Specific Plan conflict with those of the Ontario Development Code, the Specific Plan shall take precedence.
 Where the Specific Plan is silent, the Ontario Development Code shall apply.

-6.1.1 Definition of Terms
+Definition of Terms